-The Original Bonds were assigned ratings of BB by Fitch and of Ba2 by Moody's, and it is expected that the ratings of the Bonds will be the same, after the issuance of the Bonds.
+The Bonds are expected to be assigned ratings of BB by Fitch and of Ba2 by Moody's.
 Both Fitch and Moody's are established in the European Union and registered under the CRA Regulation.
 The rating may not reflect the potential impact of all risks related to structure, market, the additional factors discussed above and other factors that may affect the value of the Bonds.
 A credit rating is not a recommendation to buy, sell or hold securities and may be revised or withdrawn by the rating agency at any time.
 Any adverse change in the credit rating could adversely affect the trading price for the Bonds.